Overview of EKU Travel Regulations

 Departmental pro-cards can be used to pay registration fees when credit card payments are accepted by the vendor.
 If the registration amount exceeds the limit on the departmental pro-card, please contact the Pro-card Administrator for assistance.

 Registration fees can also be paid by University check.
 Complete a direct pay request and submit it along with the completed registration form to Accounting & Financial Services, Coates CPO 3A.
 If the vendor does not have an EKU ID number, please have them complete a W9 form and submit it to Purchasing.
-Once Purchasing has assigned the vendor an ID number, you will be able to complete the direct pay request.
+Once Purchasing has assigned the vendor an ID number, you will be able to complete the direct pay request in EKU Direct.
 Please submit your request in a timely manner so that a check can be processed and mailed to the vendor before any deadline.

 - Registration fees prepaid by the University, either by check or pro card, should be listed on the travel voucher under "Prepaid Expense Items."
 Please attach supporting documentation.

 - Travelers may elect to pay registration fees out of their personal funds.
 In order to be reimbursed for this expense, please list the amount on the travel voucher under "Other Expense Items" and attach your receipt and supporting documentation.

 You cannot be reimbursed for registration expenses until after the event for which you have registered has occurred.
 Travelers are encouraged to use the University pro card or University checks to limit their out of pocket expenses.